perchouli/codernitydb/docs/server.rst

 Currently there is **HTTP** server released.
 Visit |CodernityDB-HTTP-link| for more information and documentation.

-There exists also CodernityDBPyClient which is an HTTP server CodernityDB client that behaves in the same way as *embeded* database. **You will need to add just 2 lines in your code to make use of it!** Visit |CodernityDB-PyClient-link| for more information and documentation.
+There exists also CodernityDBPyClient which is an HTTP server CodernityDB client that behaves in the same way as *embedded* database. **You will need to add just 2 lines in your code to make use of it!** Visit |CodernityDB-PyClient-link| for more information and documentation.